 Best places to eat and drink in Sifnos

 Known as the Island of Flavours, Sifnos has been the home to a number of award-winning chefs and boasts some of the best food across the Cyclades.
 With endless cafes, restaurants and taverns you’re spoiled for choice.
+Or if staying in a luxury catered villa, you will be cooked up delicious meals by your private chef.

 In Apollonia one of the most popular restaurants, for both locals and tourists, is O Drakakis.
 It’s nestled in between small boutiques and is the kind of place where you will feel like you’ve ben before due to the warm welcome you are bound to receive.
 Serving traditional Greek food in a traditional setting, it will definitely be a highlight to your trip.